boldbi/bold-bi-docs/docs/working-with-dashboards/dashboards-templates.md

 ![GitHub Dashboard](/static/assets/working-with-dashboards/images/github-dashboard.png)

-Check out <a href="https://www.boldbi.com/blog/analyze-and-visualize-your-github-repository-statistics-data" target="_blank">this</a>
+Check out this<a href="https://www.boldbi.com/blog/analyze-and-visualize-your-github-repository-statistics-data" target="_blank">blog</a>
  article to learn how to analyze and visualize your GitHub repository activity in the Bold BI dashboard.

 ## Infusionsoft Sales Dashboard